-The parties shall keep and maintain an accurate record of the referrals to the CONTRACTOR's Adoptions Regional/Field Office.
+The Parties shall keep and maintain an accurate record of the referrals to the CONTRACTOR' Adoptions Regional Office.
 The CONTRACTOR and the COUNTY shall keep a copy of all invoices presented to the COUNTY on a quarterly basis which must include the weekly number of the open active child cases and the open active family cases.
 All such records shall be made available to the COUNTY, its authorized representative, or officials of the State of California for review and audit during normal business hours, upon reasonable advance notice.